zaslab/Neurite-computations/README.md

 # Neurite-computations
-Contains the supplementary files related to the manuscript:
+Contains the supplementary files and scripts that generated the figures of the manuscript:

 The synaptic organization in the C. elegans neural network supports local compartmentalized computations